 The rainiest annual rainfall placed it’s record in 1960 at Ballaghbeena Gap with 3,964.9 mm (156.1 in).
 The driest however would be in 1887, with only 356.g mm (14.0 in) of rain recorded on Glasnevin, having the longest drought in Limerick having no rainfall over 38 days during April and May of 1938.

 Having a typically narrow weather, having a result of moderate moist winds which happens that mostly comes from the South-Western Atlantic, that is temperate abstaining from the extreme in temperature of other global areas that has the has common latitudes.

 The west part of Ireland however tends to be wetter as influenced by Atlantic storms that is it’s strongest during autumn and winter months, having destructive winds.
 East Mayo and North Galway had the highest annual rate of lightning ranging from 5 to 10 days per year.
-It rarely snows in east Munster in contrast with Ulster that is prone to snow.
+It seldomly snows in east Munster in contrast with Ulster that is prone to snow.
 Most parts of south and southwest barely snow since February 1991.
 Effect of weather can also vary on the elevation of land.
 Sunshine is highest along the southeast of Ireland.

 Areas that are more in the inner part of Ireland is warmer during the summer days and tend to be colder in winter.
 Ireland is affected by heat waves that recently occurred in the year 1995, 2003, and 2006.

 In summer it would be best to wear woolen or cotton clothes while during the autumn and spring days it would be advisable to wear thicker wool sweaters or jackets.
 Establishments and public places are usually centrally heated, indoor temperatures are lower compared to the public places in the US and Canada.
 Always bring a raincoat or sweater whatever the season may be and wear comfortable shoes when trying to enjoy your walks in Ireland and sightseeing.